Responsive eCommerce Fashion Store

 User research indicated that many users found stylised visual design frustrating as it decreased usability and took the focus away from the clothing.
 The resulting visual design is simplistic in it's colours, typography and interaction design.

-The pictures for the wireframes are from Carhartt (M) and Everlane (F).
+The pictures used for the wireframes are from Carhartt (M) and Everlane (F).

 The purpose of the usability test was to meet the following two goals: